 With the plethora of information out there, parents spend hours sifting through blogs, parenting tips, and personal accounts about how to raise their children.

-Because of this, good natured individuals become stressed about becoming the perfect parent.
+Because of this, good-natured individuals become stressed about becoming the perfect parent.
 Nonetheless, successful parents share a few skills that can be replicated by nearly anyone.

 What are Parenting Skills?

 In general, parenting skills are the characteristics and abilities that allow you to care for your child and be an effective parent.
-These are any abilities that help you ensure you child grows up healthy and happy.
+These are any abilities that help you ensure your child grows up healthy and happy.

 They deal with giving your child enough attention, helping them grow, educating them, inspiring them, and so on.
 Every parent has their own list of parenting strengths.

-These count as parenting related skills.
+These count as parenting-related skills.
 When you apply your other strengths, such as career strengths, to your parenting, these strengths become parenting skills.